KeyboardKit/KeyboardKit/README.md

 ## Getting Started

-After adding `KeyboardKit` to your project, make your extension inherit `KeyboardInputViewController` instead of `UIInputViewController`.
+After importing `KeyboardKit`, make your extension inherit `KeyboardInputViewController` instead of `UIInputViewController`.
 It provides you with many tools that helps you build custom keyboard extension.

-KeyboardKit supports both `UIKit` and `SwiftUI`, so you can pick the option that suits your needs best. `SwiftUI` support is currently kept in a separate library, but will be the main focus going forward.
+KeyboardKit supports both `UIKit` and `SwiftUI`, so you can pick the option that suits your needs best.

+## UIKit

+[Read more here][UIKit] about creating keyboard extensions with `UIKit`.

+`SwiftUI` is the main focus going forward, but UIKit support will still be around and improved if needed.

 ## SwiftUI

-Since version `2.7.0`, KeyboardKit provides new tools that help you build SwiftUI-based keyboards.
-SwiftUI will be the main focus going forward, with the aim to improve SwiftUI support in version `3.x` and move it to the main repo in `4.0`.
-When this happens, KeyboardKit will target iOS 13 and up.
+[Read more here][SwiftUI] about creating keyboard extensions with `SwiftUI`.

-Due to a [Swift toolchain bug][Bug], SwiftUI support must be kept in a [separate library][KeyboardKitSwiftUI].
-Until the bug is fixed, you must add both `KeyboardKit` and `KeyboardKitSwiftUI` to your project, if you want to use `KeyboardKit` with SwiftUI.
+Due to a [Swift toolchain bug][Bug], SwiftUI support must be kept in a separate library called [KeyboardKitSwiftUI][KeyboardKitSwiftUI].

+Until the bug is fixed, you must add both `KeyboardKit` and `KeyboardKitSwiftUI` to your project if you want to use `SwiftUI` to create keyboard extensions.

 ## Actions